Required Reading

 of conventional matrices with specific anti-commutation relations that ensure they generate

-the column vectors on which the matrices act become a space of spinors, on which the Clifford
+vectors on which the matrices act become a space of spinors, on which the Clifford algebra

-algebra of spacetime acts.
-This in turn makes it possible to represent infinitesimal spatial
+of spacetime acts.
+This in turn makes it possible to represent infinitesimal spatial rotations

-rotations and Lorentz boosts.
-Spinors facilitate spacetime computations in general, and in
+and Lorentz boosts.
+Spinors facilitate spacetime computations in general, and in particular

-particular are fundamental to the Dirac equation for relativistic spin-½ particles.
+are fundamental to the Dirac equation for relativistic spin ½ particles.

 - \gamma^5 = \sigma_1 \otimes \sigma_0 = i \gamma^0 \gamma^1 \gamma^2 \gamma^3